Delightful Adventures

 A collage of four images showing the sequence of steps to make gluten free peppermint cupcakes.

-The batter will be runny, that’s okay, that’s how it’s supposed to be.
-Since it’s on the runnier side, to get the batter into the muffin cups in a mess-free way, I like to either:
+The batter will be runny, but that's okay, that's how it's supposed to be.
+Since it's on the runnier side, to get the batter into the muffin cups in a mess-free way, I like to either:

 1. Pour the batter into a large measuring cup and pour it into the muffin cups.

-2. Make the batter in a pour spout mixing bowl, like this one (Amazon link).
+2. Make the batter in a pour-spout mixing bowl, like this one (Amazon link).
 (Pour spout mixing bowls are great for making pancake batter and anything else that needs to be poured somewhere else in small amounts.)

 Two side by side images showing chocolate mint cupcake batter in a cupcake pan, the second image shows the baked cupcakes.